China–Zambia relations: Collum and Combishi Mines

 In February 2010 a Chinese supervisor, Zhong Tinghui, was killed at the privately owned Collum Coal Mine.
 In October that year, two Chinese managers opened fire on African mine workers during a riot at the mine and injured 11.
 In early August 2012 Chinese mine manager, Wu Shengzai, was killed following a pay dispute.

 Fifty-one employees at a Chinese-owned explosives plant were killed in an explosion in April 2005.
 The following year a riot broke out at the Chambishi mine.
 The next day a Zambian worker was shot and wounded leading to the storming of the Chinese residential compound and another five workers were shot and wounded by a panicked Chinese manager.
 The explosion at the explosives plant and the events at Chambishi mine became one of biggest issues in the 2006 Zambian presidential elections.
 With opposition candidate Michael Sata taking an anti-PRC stance, stating that were he to win the election, he would renounce Zambia's recognition of the PRC and recognize the Republic of China in Taiwan.
 Sata lost the election to then-incumbent president Levy Mwanawasa.

 In February 2007 the Chinese government sought to mitigate anti-PRC feeling in Chambishi by promising to invest US$800 million into the creation of a China-Zambian economic zone and help the country to industrialize.

-Human rights

-In June 2020, Zambia was one of 53 countries that backed the Hong Kong national security law at the United Nations.
+2025 Sino-Metals Leach Zambia dam disaster

+On 18 February 2025, a tailings dam at the Chinese state-owned Sino-Metals Leach Zambia mine collapsed, spilling 50 million liters of acidic waste into a tributary of the Kafue River, Zambia's most vital waterway.
+The spill led to mass fish deaths, destroyed crops, and disrupted water supplies for over 700,000 people in Kitwe.
+Zambia deployed the air force to neutralize the acid with lime, while Sino-Metals’ chairman apologized and pledged restoration efforts.
+The disaster intensified concerns over China's environmental impact in Zambia, where a 2025 Human Rights Watch report criticized Zambia for allowing Chinese and other companies to operate in lead-contaminated areas, endangering children's health.
+The company required a non-disclosure agreement for compensation claims.

+Cultural relations

+China promotes cultural exchange through scholarships, language programs, and Confucius Institutes in Zambia.